-A cost analysis is necessary whenever competition is lacking, and for non-bid procurements, contract modifications and change orders.
+A cost analysis is necessary whenever competition is lacking, for non-competitive procurements, contract modifications, and change orders.
 Subrecipients must negotiate profit as a separate element of cost for each procurement or contract where there is no price competition or when a cost analysis is conducted.

-6.040 ELEMENTS OF A CONTRACT OR PURCHASE ORDER
+6.040 ELEMENTS OF A CONTRACT OR PURCHASE ORDER/DOCUMENT